Abdul Gayoom Ibrahim

 Sheikh Abdul Gayoom Ibrahim (އަބްދުލް ޤައްޔޫމް އިބްރާހިމް; 18 October 1897 – 30 April 1982), commonly known as Maafaiygey Dhon Seedhi, was a Maldivian politician and judge who served as Attorney General of the Maldive Islands from 1950 to 1951.

 Abdul Gayoom was the father of presidents, Abdulla Yameen Abdul Gayoom and Maumoon Abdul Gayoom.
 He is also the father of Abdulla Hameed Abdul Gayoom, who twice served as Speaker of the People's Majlis.

 Early life and family

 Abdul Gayoom Ibrahim was born on 18 October 1897.
 The son of Galolhu Sitti and her husband, Ibrahim.
 His mother, Sitti was the daughter of Galolhu Seedhi, son of Ibrahim Al-Husainee, who was the grandchild of Al-Naib Muhammad Thakurufaanu of Addu Atoll.
 Ibrahim was born and raised in the capital, Malé.
 He had twenty–five children from 8 wives.
 Ibrahim was also an eminent judge who worked at court.
+In 1917 he had his first child, Sakeena Abdul Gayoom and she was also his first daughter.